kots727/slugbotics.github.io/content/projects/battlebots.md

 priority: 5
 ---

-Starting 2021, Slubotics has a new subteam focusing on Combat robotics competitions.
+Starting 2021, Slugbotics has a new sub-team focusing on Combat robotics competitions.
-Our ultimate goal is to pottentially get into the televised show Battle Bots.
+Our ultimate goal is to potentially get into the televised show Battle Bots.

 # Slugger